Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 • Fast-growing privacy screen – dense, evergreen foliage and rapid 3–5 foot-per-year growth make it ideal for hedges, windbreaks, and property-line screening.

-• Outstanding salt tolerance – a top choice for coastal and seaside gardens, salt spray, and roadsides.
+• Outstanding salt tolerance – especially a top choice for coastal and seaside gardens, salt spray, and roadsides.

 • Fragrant, useful foliage – aromatic leaves with the classic bayberry scent; the waxy berries on female plants were historically used to make bayberry candles and soap.

-• Native & wildlife-friendly – native to the southeastern U.S., it feeds songbirds, supports pollinators and butterflies, and even fixes nitrogen to enrich poor soil.
+• Native & wildlife-friendly – also native to the southeastern U.S., it feeds songbirds, supports pollinators and butterflies, and even fixes nitrogen to enrich poor soil.

 Looking to build a living privacy screen?
 Explore more options in our Shrubs & Bushes and Outdoor Plants collections.